Guanyu0001/BCL_ShinyApp/README.md

 ## Updates
 This new version v0.2.0 were updated for the following considerations:

-- App design:
+- App design

+    It is easy for the user to  understand how the app is supposed to be used and also for the user to use the app with the introduction and feedback.
-    * Update the description of app, and provide the introductions of each widget.
+    * Update the description of app, and provide the introduction of each widget.
     * Add a linear-break and a bold tiltle to each widget.
     * Add a textbox for demostrating the current input of each widget.
-    It is easy for the user to  understand how the app is supposed to be used and also for the user to use the app with the introduction and feedback.

--
+- Code mastery

+    A minimal amount code and dependencies are used (code efficiency):
+    * Reactive expressions were used.
+    * There is no redundant code.

+    Note that the if-else statement is used for the descending the records by price.
+Given that only `desc()` works with `arange()`, this is best way I can achieve the sorting now.
+Besides, I have asked TA for a better solution.
+But the feedback about providing `descending = TURE` does not work for both  `desc()` and `arange()`,  and the reactive expression (i.e., `filtered()`) is different from data frame, which means the approaches of sorting for data frame can be used here.

 ## Online URL